 Where to Stay in Jerusalem

-- During our visit to Jerusalem we stayed in the YMCA Three Arches (full review here).
+- During our visit to Jerusalem we stayed in the YMCA Three Arches (read our full review).
 The simple rooms, and cheap prices don’t do justice to the amazing facilities.
 The breakfast was great and guests can use their huge, newly built and spotless sports centre.

 - For those on a tight budget, Abraham has very cool hostels in Israel.
 The Abraham Jerusalem has a great bar to meet new friends, dorms and private rooms, and a fantastic rooftop for evening chilling.
 They also organise fantastic tours within Jerusalem and further afield. .

 - If you are looking to splash out on a fancy bed, The King David is the city’s premier offering.
 It has being hosting the great and the good since it opened in the 1930s.
-It is the fancy big brother of the YMCA, being just across the road and made of the same stone, and in the same style.
-Request a room that overlooks the Old City for a gorgeous view across the shallow valley between the hotel and Jaffa Gate.
+It’s the fancy big brother of the YMCA; just across the road, made of the same stone, and in the same style.
+Request a room overlooking the Old City for gorgeous views across the shallow valley between the hotel and Jaffa Gate.
 Plus, the outdoor pool makes an excellent respite from the heat of the summer sun.